exaloop/codon/docs/sphinx/tutorial/primer.rst

     # Numbers
     a = 1  # type: int.
 It's 64-bit signed integer.
     b = 1.12  # type: float.
-Seq's float is identical to C's double. c = 5u  # type: int, but unsigned d = Int[8](12)  # 8-bit signed integer; you can go all the way to Int[2048]
+Codon's float is identical to C's double. c = 5u  # type: int, but unsigned d = Int[8](12)  # 8-bit signed integer; you can go all the way to Int[2048]
     e = UInt[8](200)  # 8-bit unsigned integer